 PRINCE2 - A Structured Project Management Methodology

 PRINCE2 (PRojects IN Controlled Environments) is a process-based method for effective project management.
-PRINCE2 is a de facto standard used extensively by the UK Government and is widely recognised and used in the private sector, both in the UK and internationally.
+PRINCE2 is a de facto standard used by the UK Government, widely recognised and practised in the private sector in the UK and internationally.

-Before we go into the specifics of PRINCE2, there are some general points about the subject of project management which should help put everything into context.
+Before getting specific about PRINCE2, these are some general points about project management.
+They should help put everything into context.

-Whenever we decide we want to do something, go somewhere, build something, or achieve something, we need to know the answer to some questions:
+Whenever we want to do something, build something, achieve something or go somewhere, we need to answer some questions:

 - What are we trying to do?